barbosarwx/dot/README.md

 * Lynx files in .config/lynx/
 * K9s skin in .config/k9s/skin.yaml
-* Screen key matching for VScode in .config/Code/User/
 * Evertything else can go in your $HOME

 ## Contents